 Consult Ukraine’s AI and digital strategies and regulations

-Consult Venezuela’s digital strategies and regulations
+Consult Uzbekistan’s AI and digital strategies and regulations

 Panama’s strategic position between North and South America, with access to both the Atlantic and Pacific Oceans, has established it as a crucial hub for submarine cable systems.
 The Pacific Caribbean Cable System (PCCS) is a 6,000 km submarine cable connecting Ecuador, Panama, Colombia, Aruba, Curaçao, Tortola in the British Virgin Islands, Puerto Rico, and the United States.
 Operational since July 2015.
 The Americas Region Caribbean Optical-ring System (ARCOS-1) is an 8,700 km submarine cable system connecting 24 landing points across 15 countries, including the United States, the Bahamas, the Dominican Republic, and Puerto Rico, among others.
 Owned by Google, the Curie submarine cable connects the United States to Chile and Panama.
 Commissioned in 2018 and completed in 2019, The PAN-AM (Pan-American) cable system is a submarine telecommunications cable connecting the west coast of South America and the Caribbean, crossing the continent through Panama.